 On May 29th, 1968, The Beatles met at George's “Kinfauns” bungalow in Esher, Surrey, the second of two consecutive days, to record demos for what would become the “White Album.”
 The demo for “Honey Pie,” recorded on this second day, consists of Paul on acoustic guitar and lead vocals, overdubbing himself on another acoustic guitar as well as various background vocal effects.
 Other elements on this demo include tambourine and percussive thumping (undoubtedly the back of an acoustic guitar) as well as other extraneous voices that can easily be attributed to the other three Beatles that were present on this day.

-There are various lyric and arrangement differences on this demo, the most noticeable being the omission of the introductory section (“she was a working girl”) of the song.
+There are various lyric and arrangement differences on the demo, the most noticeable being the omission of the introductory section (“she was a working girl”) of the song.
 Verse one as we know it (“making me crazy”) never appears in the demo, the first verse here being what we know as the second verse (“position is tragic”).
 The official third verse is the second verse on the demo (“driving me frantic”) which is followed by the first bridge although he didn't quite have the lyrics nailed down yet (singing “la, da, da, da, dee, dee” at the end).
 Next Paul sings the “driving me frantic” verse and goes directly into a solo section, singing the melody line as “da, da, da.,” etc. This is followed by the second bridge which is ultimately the same as the released version but with the minor lyrical change “blew her boat away to sea” instead of “across the sea.”
 Then Paul repeats the “position is tragic” verse, followed by two solo verses sung with various overdubbed Paul vocals before it concludes suddenly.
 Interestingly, the version of this demo that appears on “Anthology 3” edits out the middle solo, second bridge and third verse, while the full demo appears on the 50th Anniversary "White Album" editions.